-Please contact the Dean of Academics to request specific syllabus or coursework information.
+Please contact the Dean of Academics to request a specific syllabus or coursework.

-LITERATURE & WRITING
+ENGLISH: LITERATURE & WRITING

 During our semester together we will explore the nuanced connection between identity and place.
-Using our American landscapes as a backdrop, we will begin to unpack the connection between humans and places by reading from a diverse set of authors: Kei Miller, bell hooks, Sandra Cisneros, Terry Tempest Williams, and Tommy Orange.
-As students look for new perspectives in these pieces, they will simultaneously begin to turn the mirror on themselves as they examine how their own identity has been shaped by the places they call home.
-Students will complete this unit with a hometown essay of their own, modeled after the style of Jess Walter.
+Using our American landscapes as a backdrop, we will begin to unpack the connection between humans and places by reading from a representative set of authors.
+As students look for windows and mirrors in these pieces, they will begin to turn the mirror on themselves as they examine how their own identity has been shaped by the places they call home.
+Students will culminate this unit with a creative writing piece about home.

-Early in the semester, students will begin to familiarize themselves with the practice of looking for and noting observations - all recorded in their OA writers notebook.
+Early in the semester, students will begin to familiarize themselves with the practice of observation and the art of recording observations in their writer's notebook.
 As we move into our second unit on storytelling, this practice will prove crucial.
-We will begin to analyze the power of story and the role it plays in shaping our world and our minds.
+We will begin to analyze the power of storytelling and the role it plays in shaping our world and our minds.
 We will read selections from short story author Ted Chiang, Vietnam Veteran Tim O'Brien, and environmental activist Barry Lopez.
-We will spend time reading poetry and 100-word stories and students will start to craft their own collection of 100-word stories or poems to culminate this unit.
-Finally, at the end of our course, we will look back on our semester and our evolving senses of place and self as we ask ourselves: "How should we live well in a place?"
+We will spend time reading and writing poetry, reading and writing 100-word stories and students will culminate this unit by crafting an original collection of 100-word stories.
+Finally, in order to look forward, students will look back on their evolving sense of place, sense of self, and semester experience in order to craft a personal response to the question: "How should we live well in a place?"